monetaproject/blockauth/README.md

 * __Display Name__ (this is stored publicly in the blockchain and can be called by external services)
 * __Username__ (a SHA256 of this is sent to the server to be used to help form the `UID`)
-* __Password__ (another SHA256 of this is sent to the server to be used with the `UID`)
+* __Password__ (a SHA256 of this is also sent to the server to be used with the `UID`)

-The following fields are optional:

-* Blockchain (currently support Bitcoin, Litecoin, Dogecoin, and DashPay blockchains, as well as their testnets)

-When the following is received server side:
+* __Blockchain__ (used to reference the blockchain used, which is required for authenticating)

+These fields should then be sent to the server for registration using the following process:

 * __UID__ = Additional SHA256 (user_salt + hashed_username)
 * __PASSWORD__ = Additional SHA256 (`UID` + hashed_password)
 * __ADDRESS HASH__ = Additional SHA256 (address_salt + `UID` + PASSWORD)

-It will return a JSON object as follows:
+With the salts added server-side, the client should recieve the following JSON object:

 <!--pre-javascript-->
 ```